zschora/3D-Vis/README.md

 # 3D Viewer Application

 A Go-based application for rendering and interacting with 3D models.
-The project is currently in its early stages.
+The project provides a clean architecture for 3D visualization with a focus on extensibility and ease of use.

 ---

 ## Features

-- **geom library**: Geometric entities for modeling.
+- **geom library**: Geometric entities for 3D modeling (vertices, vectors, meshes, primitives).
-- **3D Model Rendering**: Displays 3D meshes with correctly oriented faces.
+- **3D Model Rendering**: Displays 3D meshes with correctly oriented faces and back-face culling.
-- **Camera Control**: Includes basic camera functionalities like rotation and perspective.
+- **Camera Control**: Polar camera system with rotation, zoom, and perspective controls.
 - **Flexible Architecture**: Interface-based design for easy testing and extension.
 - **Test Scene**: Built-in test scene with auto-rotation for quick development testing.
 - **GUI System**: Simple GUI with buttons, labels, and panels for application control.
+  - Navigation panel with reset view and zoom controls
+  - Info panel displaying FPS, camera parameters, and scene information
+  - Demo application with primitive selection and motion type controls

 ---